nlebeck/CouchPotato/README.md

 ### Hulu

 Hulu fairly well with CouchPotato.
 The controls are virtually identical to the Amazon Video controls described above.
-The one exception is that there's currently no way to pause the video aside from moving the mouse cursor over the pause button at the bottom of the screen with the control stick and pressing A.
+The one difference is that you have to use the Start button rather than the A button to pause/unpause.

 ### Netflix